1897–98 Burslem Port Vale F.C. season: Midland League

 Four league defeats were followed by four straight league wins, including a double over third-placed Rushden.
-They then slipped to a 4–1 boxing day defeat at Kettering, but recovered to beat Doncaster Rovers 4–0 to head into second-place on 3 January.
+They then slipped to a 4–1 boxing day defeat at Kettering but recovered to beat Doncaster Rovers 4–0 to head into second-place on 3 January.
 This started a run of five wins and two draws from seven games, with Clare being credited for inspiring the players "with a confidence never before approached".
-However they finished the campaign with two away defeats, ending up in fifth-place with 23 points from 22 games.
+However, they finished the campaign with two away defeats, ending up in fifth-place with 23 points from 22 games.
 Danny Simpson finished with a tally of nine league goals, indicating that the club could benefit from a consistent goalscorer at centre-forward.
 Nevertheless, the club's exploits in the FA Cup saw them achieve 18 votes in their successful application to rejoin the Football League.

+Finances

+The 1897–98 season saw the club lose £106, with the gate receipts from the FA Cup second round match raising £60 more than the entire league campaign.